Introduction: Why Brands Should Leverage Microservices

-Microservices, or microservice architecture, is an approach to application development in which an application is split into modular components or services.
+Microservices, or a microservices architecture, are an approach to software development in which an application is split into modular components or services.

-Microservices architecture consists of a multitude of independent services.
-Each microservice relies on its own data model and is developed, deployed and operated independently.
+The eCommerce microservices architecture is loosely coupled.
+It consists of a multitude of independent services.
+Each microservice relies on its own data model and is developed, deployed, and operated independently.

 Each microservice is responsible for everything happening within its boundaries and does not interfere with what happens inside other microservices bounded context.
 The size of the microservice is defined during the design phase.